The Cartels and Leniency Review: Italy

 i Jurisdictional reach of the IAL

-The IAL (as well as EU law, as enforced by the IAA) does not only apply to acts occurring in Italy, but also ones that take place outside the national borders provided that they have as their 'object or effect' the restriction of competition in Italy (i.e., they have an impact on competition in Italy).
-Conversely, acts taking place in Italy that exclusively concern foreign markets do not fall within the scope of the IAL, possibly save if it could be argued that any good affected by this conduct has a reasonable probability of being reimported into Italy.
+The IAL (as well as EU law, as enforced by the IAA) applies not only to acts occurring in Italy but also to ones that take place outside the national borders provided that they have as their 'object or effect' the restriction of competition in Italy (i.e., they have an impact on competition in Italy).
+Conversely, acts taking place in Italy that exclusively concern foreign markets do not fall within the scope of the IAL, unless it could possibly be argued that any goods affected by the conduct concerned has a reasonable probability of being reimported into Italy.

-Furthermore, for an act to be caught by the IAL, it is not necessary that the undertaking concerned be present in Italy (e.g., via a local subsidiary): the IAA regularly opens proceedings against foreign undertakings and imposes fines against them.
+Furthermore, for an act to be caught by the IAL, it is not necessary that the undertaking concerned be present in Italy (e.g., via a local subsidiary); the IAA regularly opens proceedings against, and imposes fines on, foreign undertakings.

 ii Parental liability

-The IAA and Italian Courts generally acknowledge the case-law affirmed by the CJEU in Akzo,10 according to which parent companies may be held liable for the conduct of their subsidiaries where the latter do not independently determine their own conduct on the market.
-When a parent company directly or indirectly holds 100 per cent (or a percentage close to 100 per cent) of the share capital of the subsidiary engaging in a cartel, there is a (theoretically) rebuttable presumption that the parent company actually exercised a decisive influence over its subsidiary, so that the parent company may be found jointly and severally liable for the cartel.
+The IAA and Italian courts generally acknowledge the case law affirmed by the EU Court of Justice in Akzo,16 according to which parent companies may be held liable for the conduct of their subsidiaries where the latter do not independently determine their own conduct on the market.
+When a parent company directly or indirectly holds 100 per cent (or a percentage close to 100 per cent) of the share capital or is able to exercise all the voting rights17 in the subsidiary engaging in a cartel, there is a (theoretically) rebuttable presumption that the parent company actually exercised a decisive influence over its subsidiary, so that the parent company may be found jointly and severally liable for the cartel.
+While historically this presumption has been difficult to rebut in practice in relation to the IAA, very recent case law suggests a relaxation of this rigid stance, at least in relation to certain types of pure holding companies.18

 iii Exemptions and defences